Overview of Whale Watching in Iceland

-Although nicknamed ‘killer whales’, Orcas’ moniker isn’t justified when it comes to their interaction with humans, as an orca has never killed a human in the wild.
-Naturally inquisitive and intelligent, the whales will regularly swim up to a boat and even breach the water, just to see what’s going on.
-Orca’s killer instinct only comes to light when hunting or competing with other animals.
+Although nicknamed “killer whales,” orcas’ moniker isn’t justified when it comes to their interaction with humans as an orca has never killed a human in the wild.
+Naturally inquisitive and intelligent, the whales regularly swim up to boats and even breach the water just to see what’s going on.
+The orca’s killer instinct only comes to light when hunting or competing with other animals.

-Worldwide, the Orca population is unknown, however, every effort is made to preserve their population and maintain their native Icelandic territories.
+The worldwide population count of orcas is unknown.
+However, every effort is made to preserve their population and maintain their native Icelandic territories.

-In Iceland, Orcas are typically found in the west, along the Snæfellsnes Peninsula, as well as the north, where a brand-new pod of orcas has been discovered in Grundarfjördur.
+Orca whale watching in Iceland typically occurs in the West, along the Snæfellsnes Peninsula, and in the North, where a brand-new pod of orcas was recently discovered in Grundarfjördur.

 Humpback whales are one of the most naturally acrobatic species of water mammal and regularly leap out of the sea, much to the joy of onlooking crowds.

-This species is most commonly seen in the north of Iceland in the summer months but has been spotted in the south as late as winter.
+This species can be spotted in large numbers from April to October in North Iceland, which makes summer the best time to see humpback whales in Iceland.
+For tours operating in the South, however, they have been spotted as late as winter.
 Humpbacks are krill-feeders and need an enormous amount of food to fill their hungry bellies.
 On average, an adult humpback whale can eat up to 1.5 tons of food a day.

 Although completely at home in Arctic waters, Humpbacks breed, give birth and care for their new-born calves in the warm waters of Tonga.